EslamEmad99/Twitter-Counter/README.md

 | ![Screenshot 1](Screenshots/7.jpeg) |                                     |

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE.txt](LICENSE.txt) file for details.

 ## Contact
 For any questions or feedback, feel free to reach out to the project maintainer: